 Francis Scott Key, an attorney, was on a British Troopship anchored a few miles away, negotiating the release of an American civilian.
 As dawn lit up the scene, Key could see the American Flag was still there, which inspired him to compose the first few lines of “The Star-Spangled Banner.”

-During the Mexican-American War from 1846 to 1848, the fort served as a training base for federal units, before sending them to the southwest.
+During the Mexican-American War from 1846 to 1848, the fort served as a training base for federal units before sending them to the southwest.

 During the Civil War, Baltimore was an important rail and communications center.
-Union troops occupied both the fort and the city to ensure that Maryland remained in federal control.
-In 1861, several Maryland political figures that were suspected of being Confederate sympathizers were imprisoned at the fort to prevent them from inciting any acts of secession.
+Union troops occupied the fort and the city to ensure Maryland remained in federal control.
+In 1861, several Maryland political figures suspected of being Confederate sympathizers were imprisoned at the fort to prevent them from inciting any acts of secession.
 Among the imprisoned were Baltimore Mayor George William Brown, the city council, and the police commissioner.
-Ironically, Francis Scott Key’s grandson, Francis Key Howard, was also one of these political detainees.
+Ironically, Francis Scott Key’s grandson, Francis Key Howard, was one of these political detainees.
 The fort also served as an artillery training post and a military prison, where nearly 7,000 Confederate soldiers were held following the Battle of Gettysburg in 1863.